WyattH99/Amadeus/README.md

 # TheGloves
 A discord bot for making custom sounds and commands.
-Made with Python
+Made with Python.